itahi/capyconnect/replit.md

-# PromoHub Brasil - Deal Aggregator Platform
+# ServiçoHub Brasil - Marketplace Platform

 ## Overview

-PromoHub Brasil is a Brazilian deals and coupons aggregation platform built as a full-stack web application.
-The platform allows users to browse deals across various categories, search for specific products, and access promotional coupons from different stores.
-The application features a modern React frontend with a Node.js/Express backend, designed to provide users with a seamless deal discovery experience.
+ServiçoHub Brasil is a comprehensive Brazilian marketplace platform built as a full-stack web application.
+The platform allows users to post and browse services, products, news, and job opportunities.
+Users can include WhatsApp contact information and external links for direct communication and redirection.
+The application features a modern React frontend with a Node.js/Express backend, designed to provide a complete marketplace experience with purple branding.

 ## User Preferences